petergregg/Content/Blog/Articles/Scan Container in Azure Container Registry with Snyk via Azure DevOps Pipeline.md

 # Scan Container in Azure Container Registry with Snyk via Azure DevOps Pipeline

-In this article, you will learn how to scan a  container image in an Azure Container Registry with Snyk via Azure DevOps Pipelines.
+In this article, you will learn how to scan a  container image in Azure Container Registry with Snyk via Azure DevOps Pipelines.

 ## Prerequisites